 Official Map Sheets and Guidebooks

-From September 2014, a series of 8 new map sheets are being released by the Department of Environment, Water and Natural Resources (DENWR).
+From September 2014, a series of 8 new map sheets are being released by the Department for Environment and Water (DEW).
 As these map sheets are rolled out, starting with Map 1 from Cape Jervis to Kuitpo Forest, and Map 2 from Kuitpo Forest to Tanunda, they will replace the two guidebooks.

 Prior to this two guide books were published, one for the south and one for the north, each covering half of the Heysen Trail.